-Thoracic radiofrequency neurotomy is a method for turning off facet joint pain by using heat for creating a small medial nerve lesion, thereby impairing that nerve’s abilities for transmitting the pain signals.
+Thoracic radiofrequency neurotomy is a method for turning off facet joint pain by using heat to create a small medial nerve lesion, thereby impairing that nerve’s ability to transmit the pain signals.
 Often called a selective thoracic nerve root block, the procedure requires relaxation medicine prior to commencing the procedure, followed by an anesthetic, and is considered to be an outpatient procedure.

 You might require special imaging tests to determine if your upper back pain is actually the result of mechanical problems in your thoracic spine and not just a muscle problem like a strain.
 Your pain will be evaluated with the latest technologies and diagnostic tools that are designed for making an accurate assessment, including x-rays, bone scans, EMG/Nerve testing, and/or MRIs.

 Thoracic radiofrequency neurotomy usually provides approximately 9 to 14 months or more of pain relief, however, 50 percent of individuals have found that they are actually experiencing as much as two years of pain relief.
 Many people never experience pain in the area again, however, the nerves can regenerate and, if so, the procedure can then be repeated.
 The entire thoracic radiofrequency neurotomy procedure usually only requires between 30 and 90 minutes, and you can return home that same day.
 Please note that, much like other procedures, this particular procedure works especially well for some people more so than others.